 - 31. Li RM, Wang C, Liu ZW, Zhao B. A case of severe hyponatremia induced by duloxetine and ziprasidone.
 Chin Med J. 2012 Oct;125(20):3750-1.

 - 32. Kale PP, Addepalli V. Augmentation of antidepressant effect of duloxetine by caffeine in mice.
 Pharmacol Biochem Behav.
 2014 Sep;124:238-44.
 PubMed

 - 33. Schukro RP, Oehmke MJ, Geroldinger A, et al. Efficacy of Duloxetine in Chronic Low Back Pain with a Neuropathic Component: A Randomized, Double-blind, Placebo-controlled Crossover Trial.
 Anesthesiology.
 2016 Jan;124(1):150-8.
 PubMed

 Published: March 31, 2008

-- Eli Lilly's patent on Cymbalta expires on June 11, 2013.
+- Eli Lilly's patent on Cymbalta has been expired on June 11, 2013.

 - Caffeine may strengthen anxiolytic effect of duloxetine32.